Midnapore, Calgary

 Midnapore is a community within the City of Calgary in the province of Alberta, Canada.
 It is bounded to the north and east by Fish Creek Provincial Park, to the south by Sun Valley Boulevard and to the west by Macleod Trail.

 History

 Midnapore was once an unincorporated hamlet under the jurisdiction of the Municipal District of Turner Valley No. 32.
 The Hamlet of Midnapore and adjoining lands were annexed by the City of Calgary on December 30, 1961.

+Midnapore Hall was a historic building located on the western edge of the neighborhood along Bannister Road.
+It opened in 1928 as a municipal building for the Town of Midnapore, and was later converted into a montessori school after the town was incorporated into the city of Calgary.
+It would undergo a long period of abandonment before being demolished in January 2026 to the dismay of the local community.